algosup/2022-2023-project-5-algorithmics-Team-8/docs/functional.md

 The software will not be storing any data, so there is no privacy concern.
 No internet connection is required to use the software.

+The project does not require any internet connection and is just going to use local files.

 ## Non-functional requirements

 ### Security